Ulduzpp/Diabetes/README.md

 # Diabetes
-Hi, it is a project for  diabetes diagnosis with logistic regression I am testing here.
+Hey, it is a project for  diabetes diagnosis with logistic regression I am testing here.